Language Scent: Exploring Cross-Language Information Navigation: Introduction

-While a large body of prior work has examined multilingual speakers' information seeking behaviours---including their language preferences across topics \cite{aula2009MultilingualSearchStrategiesb, gaoTakingLanguageDetour2022, wang2018SwitchingLanguagesOnline}, how they navigate different multilingual search result interfaces \cite{steichen2021HowMultilingualUsersa, steichenSupportingModernPolyglot2015}, and how they (re)formulate queries when switching language \cite{fu2018MixedLanguageQueries, fuQueryReformulationPatterns2017}---these studies tend to operate under the implicit assumption that users \textit{inherently know} which language is best to use for a given search task.
+While a large body of prior work has examined multilingual speakers' information seeking behaviours --- including their language preferences across topics \cite{aula2009MultilingualSearchStrategiesb, gaoTakingLanguageDetour2022, wang2018SwitchingLanguagesOnline}, how they navigate different multilingual search result interfaces \cite{steichen2021HowMultilingualUsersa, steichenSupportingModernPolyglot2015}, and how they (re)formulate queries when switching language \cite{fu2018MixedLanguageQueries, fuQueryReformulationPatterns2017} --- these studies tend to operate under the implicit assumption that users \textit{inherently know} which language is best to use for a given search task.
 However, closer examination suggests that this assumption may not always hold.
 Empirical findings frequently highlight trial-and-error processes, wherein users recognize the need to switch to another language only after extensive, unproductive searches in their initial language \cite{aula2009MultilingualSearchStrategiesb, zhang2024HowBridgeGap}.
 Despite this, the mechanisms by which users determine appropriate search languages and the challenges they face in doing so remain poorly understood.
-To bridge this gap, we investigate the following research questions: \begin{enumerate}[label=\textbf{RQ\arabic*}, topsep=5pt] \item How do multilingual users strategize and navigate between languages during information seeking? \item How do we design search systems that facilitate this cross-language strategy formation and refinement process? \item How do such designs affect users’ information-seeking processes and outcomes? \end{enumerate} We focused on English-Chinese users as a case study, following Human-Computer Interaction (HCI) conventions of studying a specific language pair to be able to capture nuances \cite{bawaMultilingualUsersPrefer2020, choiMultilingualConversationalAgent2023, xiao2025SustainingHumanAgencyc, aula2009MultilingualSearchStrategiesb} (details in Section \ref{sec:musers}).